Best Term Deposit Rates Australia (2026)

 CommBankTerm Deposit

 Australia's largest bank, with branch access, phone support, and the CommBank app.
-The 12-month special offer rate (5.20%) is competitive for a big four lender.
-Best for people who want the reassurance of a household name alongside their existing CommBank accounts.
+The 12-month special offer rate is competitive for a big-four lender, and the 24-month rate is close behind.
+Best for people who want a household name alongside their existing CommBank accounts.

 Pros